AdobeDocs/campaign-classic.en/help/workflow/using/building-a-workflow.md

    ![](assets/new-workflow-5.png)

+>[!NOTE]
+>
+>You can copy and paste activities in workflows.
+However we do not recommend you to copy and paste workflows.
+Copied workflows retain campaign configurations and cache information such as diffusions and queries which can lead to crashes.
+Instead, we recommended you to  **Duplicate** workflows.
+For more information, see [Duplicating workflows](../../using/workflow/building-a-workflow.md#)

 ### Additional layout options {#additional-layout-options}

 You can change the display and layout of the chart using the following elements: